Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Introduction

-Among the transformative applications of LLMs, one potential direction is to utilize LLMs as simulated entities of human travelers in human-AI collaborative transportation systems.
+Among the compelling applications of LLMs, a key direction is to utilize LLMs as simulated entities of human travelers in human-AI collaborative transportation systems.
 This suitability stems from the deep architecture and extensive training data, which allow LLMs to learn the patterns of human-generated data, mimic the behavior of diverse population groups, and generate responses and content that achieve unprecedented resemblance to humans \citep{horton2023}.
 Furthermore, LLMs exhibit in-context learning \citep{brown2020language} and contextual reasoning abilities, enabling them to adapt their responses and decisions to specific situations and instructions.
-These capabilities have been widely recognized and applied by researchers in various fields, including economics \citep{horton2023}, psychology \citep{aher2023using}, and survey research \citep{jansen2023employing}.
-In transportation, it has been shown that LLMs could make mode or route choices \citep{wang2024ai}, plan activity schedules \citep{liu2025toward}, and make critical judgments and decisions in autonomous driving \citep{huang2024drivlme}.
+These capabilities have been widely recognized and applied by researchers in various fields related to human behavior.
+For instance, LLMs have been leveraged to make human-like decisions in economic games, where they adapt strategies to assigned roles \citep{horton2023}.
+Similarly, they exhibit human-like characteristics in psychological experiments \citep{aher2023using} and serve as participants in survey research to enhance design quality \citep{jansen2023employing}.
+However, the behavioral evidence from these domains does not guarantee validity in transportation contexts, where decision-making is uniquely constrained by spatial dynamics, mode availability, and the specific trade-off between time and monetary cost.
+Consequently, recent work has begun testing LLMs in specific transportation tasks, such as mode and route choice \citep{wang2024ai}, activity scheduling \citep{liu2025toward}, and critical decision-making in autonomous driving \citep{huang2024drivlme}.

 As simulated entities of human travelers, LLMs may significantly impact the dynamics and design of future transportation systems in two critical ways.
 First, they can power autonomous agents that will coexist with humans, and the behavior of these agents will directly reshape complex system dynamics like traffic flow and mode choice.
 Second, their human-like capabilities allow them to generate rich synthetic travel data, overcoming longstanding data collection hurdles for researchers and providing a powerful new resource for analysis \citep{zhang2024agentic, li2024more}.
-This data is especially useful for tasks such as iterative policy evaluation and large-scale agent-based modeling \citep{liu2025toward}.
-Given these transformative roles, a thorough understanding of LLM behavior is essential to guide the future of transportation safely and effectively.
+This data is especially useful for tasks such as hypothesis generation, policy evaluation, and large-scale agent-based modeling \citep{liu2025toward}.
+Given these transformative roles, a thorough understanding of LLM behavior is essential to guide their future integration into transportation safely and effectively.